catalinacadena-boop/DPP_Hempcrete_Repostory/README_THESIS_WORKFLOW.md

 This workflow transforms IFC building models into semantically rich, multi-ontology RDF data that is:

-✅ **Interoperable** - Readable by DPP, Schema.org, QUDT, BOT, BPO, and other systems ✅ **Validated** - Passes SHACL constraints with flexible alternative paths ✅ **Traceable** - Links validation errors to specific IFC elements via GUID ✅ **Extensible** - Easy to add new ontology mappings and properties ✅ **Automated** - One-command workflow from IFC to validated reports ✅ **Standards-Compliant** - Uses OWL, SHACL, RDF standards for semantic web
+✅ **Interoperable** - Readable by DPP, Schema.org, QUDT, BOT, BPO, and other systems ✅ **Human-Readable** - Parallel Excel export with parameters, values, and units ✅ **Validated** - Passes SHACL constraints with flexible alternative paths ✅ **Traceable** - Links validation errors to specific IFC elements via GUID ✅ **Extensible** - Easy to add new ontology mappings and properties ✅ **Interactive** - User-friendly GUI dialogs for file selection and configuration ✅ **Customizable** - Element type filtering to process only needed components ✅ **Automated** - One-command workflow from IFC to validated reports ✅ **Standards-Compliant** - Uses OWL, SHACL, RDF standards for semantic web